Special Christmas gift: TV anchor Rigby prepares for second kidney transplant – from state rep brother

 His sister, Tammy Brady, of Parkersburg, West Virginia, was selected as the donor because she was deemed the best match.

-But his brother Jim Rigby, now the state representative for the 71st District, was disappointed he couldn’t give his brother a kidney in 2005.
+But his brother Jim Rigby, now the state representative for Pennsylvania’s 71st District, was disappointed he couldn’t give his brother a kidney in 2005.

 “I was quite upset that I was not chosen 16 years ago,” Jim Rigby said Tuesday.
 “I was quite vocal about it.”